vikas-032/Javascript-practice/README.md

 ??
 //Fetching API
 1. What is TypeScript and how does it differ from JavaScript?
 TypeScript is a statically-typed superset of JavaScript, developed and maintained by Microsoft.
 It enables enhanced code maintainability and predictability.
-After compiling, TypeScript code is transpiled into standard, browser-compatible JavaScript.
+After compiling, TypeScript code is transpiled into standard, browser-compatible JavaScript.xc

 Key distinctions between TypeScript and JavaScript include the use of type annotations, the ability to work with existing JavaScript code, and more.